-Note: The amendment was established in the 2 + 4 Treaty and these provisions are part to the International Protecting Power.
+(Note: The amendment was established in the Two-plus-Four Treaty and these provisions are part to the International Protecting Power.

-In the 2 +4 Treaty the conditions of admissible defense were established and are incorporated in the provisions on the International Protecting Power.
+In the Two-plus-Four Treaty the conditions of admissible defense were established and are incorporated in the provisions on the International Protecting Power.)